 On Tuesday, Hong Kong’s top court docket heard arguments that could determine the bounds of the “cheating get admission to a computer” offense, which has long been criticized for being too huge and indistinct.

-The government also lost the case on enchantment; however, yr received permission to take it to Hong Kong’s maximum court.
+The government also lost the case on enchantment; however, it received permission to take it to Hong Kong’s maximum court.
 At the time, the judge said the case involved factors of regulation of fantastic and standard significance.
 The Court of Final Appeal heard the case on Tuesday and postponed its ruling to a later date.

 ‘Using Google Maps’